Decentralised Finance and Automated Market Making: Execution and Speculation: Model of Section

-The first two terms on the right-hand side of \eqref{eq:ANX:ansatz1} are the mark-to-market value of the investor's holdings and the last term is the additional value that the investors obtains by following the optimal strategy.
-Next, solve the first order condition in \eqref{eq:ANX:hjbtheta1} to obtain the optimal trading speed in feedback form
+The first two terms on the right-hand side of \eqref{eq:ANX:ansatz1} are the marked-to-market value of the LT's holdings and the last term is the additional value that the LTs obtains by following the optimal strategy.
+Next, solve the first order condition in \eqref{eq:ANX:hjbtheta1} to obtain the optimal trading speed in feedback form{ } and substitute \eqref{eq:ANX:optimalspeed} into \eqref{eq:ANX:hjbtheta1} to write { }

+The functional form of the convexity costs leads to {the semilinear PDE \eqref{eq:ANX:hjbtheta2}} which we cannot solve in closed form.
+The optimal trading speed in feedback form is a function of the solution to the semilinear PDE, see \eqref{eq:ANX:optimalspeed}.
+In practice, one can use a numerical scheme to compute the optimal trading speed, which, in our case, is too computationally expensive for it to be deployed in real time by market participants.